angshu-min-js/FullStackJavaSript/mongoDB/Week 7/README.md

 - The query avoided sorting the documents because it was able to use an index's ordering.
 ###Solution
 - The query scanned every document in the collection.
-- The query used an index to figure out which documents match the find criteria.
 - The query avoided sorting the documents because it was able to use an index's ordering.